States rapidly expanding vaccine access as supplies surge - WTMJ

 Arizona, Connecticut and Indiana have thrown open the line to the younger age bracket.
 Pennsylvania and Wisconsin are reserving the first doses of the new one-shot vaccine from Johnson & Johnson for teachers.
 And in Detroit, factory workers can get vaccinated starting this week, regardless of their age.

+Giving the vaccine to teachers and other school staff “will help protect our communities,” Pennsylvania Gov. Tom Wolf said.
+“It’s going to take burdens off our parents and families.
+It’s going to make our schools get back to the business of teaching our kids.”

-Up to now, the vaccination campaign against the scourge that has killed over a half-million Americans has concentrated mostly on health care workers and senior citizens.
+Up to now, the vaccination campaign against the outbreak that has killed over a half-million Americans has concentrated mostly on health care workers and senior citizens.

 Around the U.S., politicians and school administrators have been pushing hard in recent weeks to reopen classrooms to stop students from falling behind and to enable more parents to go back to work instead of supervising their children’s education.
 But teachers have resisted returning without getting vaccinated.